ByteChkR/BadScript2/docs/badlang/Using.md

 	}
 }

+function DoWork1(disposable)
+{
+	using const myDisposable = disposable;
+	//Do things with myDisposable, it will be disposed once parent block ends.
+}

 ```

 To create an Object that is able to be used as a Disposable, it needs to have a visible `Dispose` function.